openpassphrase/opp-web/README.md

 - Run `yarn`

+If you want to develop with mock data, the just run `yarn start`.

+If you want to run front-end against the server, you need to start it.
 Start the server on port 5000.
 You can do it via running docker commands from the `opp` directory:

 ```